psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 Most Dutch banks offer online banking.
 Credit cards and international money transfers are also commonly available although they are quite expensive.

 Find out how to open a Dutch bank account.

-Where to live and find accommodation

-Vienna has 23 districts in total and each Bezirk (districts) of the city has their own life style.
-Choosing your district can often define your lifestyle in the city.
-You can easily recognize with zip code on the district

-1010 = 1st district

-1020 = 2nd district

-.

-.

-.

-1200 = 20th district

-District:1st (Innere Stadt-1010) & 2nd (Leopoldstadt-1020)

-Living here… will cost you high to low here to have the best of both worlds (the green parks and the bars, cafes and markets in 1020), live in a historic building (1010), live in a penthouse (1010), live in the center of it all (1010), have tourists taking photos of your building (1010), weave in and out of charming narrow streets on your way home (1010), live near the city’s largest park (1020), live in a cool district that still escapes high rent prices (1020)

-Rent price range: low to medium (depending on the area of 1020), high (1010)

 District: 6th (1060), 7th (1070) & 8th (1080)